 - A Debian 12 server.

-- A public or local domain name pointed to the server IP address.
+- A domain name pointed to your server’s IP address (optional but recommended).

-sudo apt install apache2 postgresql postgresql-common libpq-dev redis-server git python3 python3-pip python3-venv python3-dev build-essential libxml2-dev libxslt1-dev libffi-dev libssl-dev zlib1g-dev
+sudo apt update<br>sudo apt install apache2 postgresql postgresql-common libpq-dev redis-server git python3 python3-pip python3-venv python3-dev build-essential libxml2-dev libxslt1-dev libffi-dev libssl-dev zlib1g-dev -y

 sudo systemctl is-enabled apache2